make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [markbvdh](https://github.com/markbvdh) for assistance with Kogan garage openers and confirmation of Summerwave Si pool heatpumps.
 - [tavicu](https://github.com/tavicu) for contributing support for Starlight Heatpumps, Simple Blinds and for the idea to support inverted values, and thanks for the coffee!
 - [Chris061290](https://github.com/Chris061290) for contributing support for IPS Pro pool heatpumps, complete with unit tests.
-- [MartinCarbol](https://github.com/MartinCarbol) for contributing support for two models of Tesla Air Purifier.
+- [MartinCarbol](https://github.com/MartinCarbol) for contributing support for two models of Tesla Smart Air Purifier.
 - [gschmidl](https://github.com/gschmidl) for assistance with Himox H05 purifier.
 - [daitj](https://github.com/daitj) for contributing support for Wilfa Haze humidifier.
 - [Utopia69](https://github.com/Utopia69) for providing additional info on his Fairland IPH45 heatpump (matching Madimack)